 Managing Gateways

 In this first stage, you will perform the role of the Gateway Manager, this role can be separate assigned from the API Manager, which is the case in our environment.
+The Gateway Manager will now give the API Manager user the permission to deploy APIS to the “Production” gateway.

 Granting Access Permissions to Gateway Details & Tasks